Generic Name: idursulfase (EYE dur SUL fase)

 What is Elaprase?

-Elaprase is used to treat some of the symptoms of a genetic condition called Hunter's syndrome.
-Hunter syndrome is also called mucopolysaccharidosis (MYOO-koe-pol-ee-SAK-a-rye-DOE-sis).
+Elaprase (idursulfase) is an IV infusion used to treat some of the symptoms of a genetic condition called Hunter's syndrome, also called mucopolysaccharidosis (MYOO-koe-pol-ee-SAK-a-rye-DOE-sis).

 Elaprase may also be used for purposes not listed in this medication guide.